ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 ``add(triangle, square, circle)``.

-As you can see, the order of the arguments of :meth:`~.Scene.add` determines the order that the mobjects are displayed on screen, with the left-most arguments being put in the back.
+As you can see, the order of the arguments of :meth:`~.Scene.add` determines the order that the mobjects are displayed on the screen, with the left-most arguments being put in the back.